MAEZ resource

 This page is useful for owner-operators, transport managers, executives, consignors, consignees, loaders, schedulers, contractors, and anyone who influences a heavy vehicle transport task.

-What does MAEZ help transport businesses fix?
+What does MAEZ help transport businesses fix after an audit?

 MAEZ helps Australian transport and supply-chain businesses identify Chain of Responsibility, HVNL, WHS, NHVAS, training, audit, document-control, and Safety Management System gaps, then turn those gaps into practical controls and evidence.

-Is Chain of Responsibility training handled on this website?
+Where is Chain of Responsibility training delivered?

-MAEZ provides the advisory and risk pathway, but Chain of Responsibility training is delivered through cortraining.com.au.
+MAEZ provides the advisory and risk pathway, while Chain of Responsibility training is delivered through cortraining.com.au.
 Where software is needed, CoRGuard supports the Safety Management System evidence workflow.